 Archaeological sites and monuments of significant importance are scattered around the area of Pieria.
 The Neolithic settlements of Markigialos, as one of the largest hamlets in Greece, the Ancient Town of Livithra with an acropolis, separating the bottom from upper Olympus is the hometown of legendary Orpheus, the Folk Museum and the mansion houses on Kisavos, Ancient Pina with its remains of a caste and the well preserved the byzantine bishopric of Kitros, as well as Byzantine and post-byzantine churches and monasteries are among the most notable monuments and archaeological sites of Pieria.

-THINGS TO DOPieria combines one of the largest beaches of the country with its highest mountain in an excellent manner, to offer several activity options for sea, nature and mountain lovers.
+Pieria combines one of the largest beaches of the country with its highest mountain in an excellent manner, to offer several activity options for sea, nature and mountain lovers.
 The ski centre of Elatohori with modern facilities and ski runs create the ideal background for skiers and snowboarders to enjoy a thrilling experience along the slopes of the mythical mountain.
 The vertical face of Mount Olympus is ideal for hiking, climbing, mountaineering, canoe kayak at Pinios River and mountain biking along the forest roods, while the most daring mountain lovers can practice paragliding and parapente.
 Fully equipped centres for horse riding are also available, while the sea lovers can choose from a wide selection of water sports at the beaches of Platamonas, Katerini, Korinos, Paralia and Olympiaki Akti.
 The wine roads of the area offer unique trips in outstanding tastes and flavours when visiting wine estates.
 Finally one can follow the steps of Apostle Pavlos in Methoni, or visit the ecological paradise at the aquatic bio-park of Alykes Kitrous, a unified ecosystem the delta of the river Aliakmonas, to house rare fauna of 170 species of birds.

-GASTRONOMYThe fertile grounds of Pieria, along with its diverse morphology are ideal for the cultivation of a range of products.
+The fertile grounds of Pieria, along with its diverse morphology are ideal for the cultivation of a range of products.
 Olives, oregano, basil, thyme, mint, nutmeg, cinnamon, carnation, tea, honey, kiwis, cherries, chestnut, watermelons, grapes, mussels, as well as fresh vegetables, seafood and local diary products are fresh ingredients to be used in order to assure a gastronomic triumph.
-Characteristic of the Pierian cuisine is the wide variety of pies and Bougatsas, small tapas and spoon sweets
+Characteristic of the Pierian cuisine is the wide variety of pies and Bougatsas, small tapas and spoon sweets.

 USEFUL TELEPHONE NUMBERSPieria Railway Services: +30 23510 23709